Dig out your passport and grab that suitcase because White & Case trainees are guaranteed a seat abroad.

 Graduate recruitment partner Gareth Eagles explains: “Almost all major businesses – and almost everything they do – demand an international outlook.
 And they want lawyers who can deliver that seamlessly through a single point of contact.”
 Christina Churchman elaborates: “We want junior lawyers with a global mindset who can operate in different jurisdictions and cultures and understand the subtle distinctions between them.”
 Case in point, one trainee who'd been based in Moscow recalled: “It's very different to London in terms of the way clients communicate with their lawyer; a lot is done face-to-face rather than by email or teleconference.”

 We heard that over in Abu Dhabi “no two deals are ever the same because the regulatory requirements are less strict than in London; that's taught me loads about commercial law and the importance of looking at matters from more than just a legal perspective.”
-White & Case trainees in the UAE are likely to be immersed in project finance or corporate matters.
-The former group handles a large number of energy projects while over on the corporate side, the team advises clients such as banks, private equity houses and sovereign wealth funds on domestic and cross-border M&A and joint ventures.
-“I've worked on a number of joint ventures between public entities and private individuals,” said one trainee.
-“In fact we do quite a lot of private client work advising wealthy individuals who want to establish new companies or invest in existing ones.”
+White & Case trainees in the UAE are likely to be immersed in project finance, which handles large number of energy projects.

 The opportunity to work at White & Case's headquarters in New York is also regularly on offer.
-A stint here could see trainees shacking up with the capital markets team to work on senior note sales or IPOs, with clients including banking giants like Morgan Stanley and Citigroup.
-There's also the chance for trainees to slot into the banking group, where the team has a particular focus on syndicated lending and leveraged acquisition finance.
-All that finance work may sound pretty similar to what White & Case does in London, but don't expect the experience in the Big Apple to be the same as in the UK.
+However don't expect the experience in the Big Apple to be the same as in the UK.
 “It's very different,” one trainee told us.
 “My supervisor sits on a different floor and I check in with him maybe once a day or every two days.
 I'm treated more like a first-year associate, which will help make me ready to be an independent lawyer on qualification.
 I'm also learning how to work in a high-pressure atmosphere.”
 Another New York secondee commented: “I was given quite a bit of free rein and got the chance to contact clients directly.
 I also got to work for some of the biggest players in the firm including our global head of capital markets.”